 Bratislava

-The answer is simple – because it’s all here.
-History, architecture, tradition, culture, art, drinks, food and nightlife.
+The answer is simple – it has it all: history, architecture, tradition, culture, art, great food and drink, and vibrant nightlife.

-Located on the River Danube, Bratislava is easily accessible.
-It’ a great place to hang out.
-The city is safe, friendly, hassle-free and there is always something worth doing; whether you’re here for an afternoon, a week or a year.
+Located on the River Danube, Bratislava is easily accessible and a great place to spend time.
+The city is safe, friendly, hassle-free, with something to enjoy at any time - whether you’re here for an afternoon, a week or a year.

 Top sights and atrractions in Bratislava